 Further consideration of the contingence of the act of will brings us to the notion of freedom.
-As this is our main topic, it may not be auios to remare what has been said.
-Proportionate being, then, involves a number of explanatory genora, so that there is a series of levels of operation with each higher level waking systematic what otherwise would have been merely coincidental on the previous level.
-It follows that there can be distincy, autonemous, yet related departments of solence: distinct, because they deal with different levels of proportionate being; autonemous, because defining relations on any level constitute a closed system; related, because each higher level finds its materials in the coincidental manifold of the previous level, and each lever level.
+As this is our main topic, it may not be amiss to resume "hat has been said.
+Proportionate being, then, involves a number of explanatory genera, so that there vre is a series of levels of operation with each higher level making systematic what otherwise would have been merely coincidental on the previous level.
+It follows that there can be distinct, autonomous, yet related departments of science: distinct, because they deal with different levels of proportionate being; autonomous, because defining relations on any level finds its materials in the coincidental manifold of the previous level, and each lower level supplies a coincidental manifold for the next higher level.

-While this analysis orlates determinism by its acknowledgement of statistical laws and of autonomous sciences, it does not imply freedom.
+While this analysis excludes determinism by its acknowledgement of statistical laws and of autonomous sciences, not it does/imply freedom.
 Though classical laws are abstract, they retain their universality, so that occurrence is always according to law.
-Though the application of abstract laws to concrete situations involves an appeal to a non-systematic manifold of further determinations, this merely means that there can be no general procedure for establishing concrete promises of the type.
-If P. 4.
-R....cocour, then Z must occur.
-Sut it is not a relations impossible to formulate such previous in particular instances, notably in the special situations created in laboratories.
-Mor is it impossible to make accurate predictions of the distant future, when schemes of recurrence exist and their survival is supposed.
+Though the application of abstract laws to concrete situations involves an appeal to a non-systematic manifold of further determinations, this merely means that there can be no general procedure for establishing concrete premisses of the type, If P, Q, R,... occur, then Z must occur.
+But it is not impossible to formulate such premisses in particular instances, notably in the special situations created in laboratories.
+Nor is it impossible to make accurate predictions of the distant future, when schemes of recurrence exist and their survival is supposed.